Shift Drink Pop-Up events organized by Counter Culture Unite Community for a Cause

 Photos from Counter Culture Coffee.
 Counter Culture Coffee

-As a wholesale-only coffee business, that is, without retail cafes, CCC has stood out by establishing training facilities across the United States to give its employees and customers a space to meet and understand about workshops and play with the latest equipment, prepare for competitions, or literally hang out.
+As a wholesale-only coffee business, that is, without retail cafes, CCC has stood out by establishing training facilities across the United States to give its employees and customers a space to meet and discover about workshops and play with the latest equipment, prepare for competitions, or simply hang out.
 There are twelve CCC Training Labs throughout the U.S.: in Los Angeles, Seattle, Chicago, Boston, Washington D.C., Durham, N.C., Miami, New York, Dallas, Charleston, S.C., Asheville, N.C., and Emeryville, Calif.

 In 2020, the training facilities were dark and unoccupied as the country and world went into a state of shut-down.
 Trevor Clark of the Asheville, N.C., training center determined of interacting with people once more and, perhaps more important, to serve coffee to them.

-Shift Beverage Begin
+Shift Ingest Begin

 Jenna describes the atmosphere of Shift Ingest events as being “like the atmosphere of a coffee shop.
 Visitors are invited to come to the cafe to meet up with friends.
-There’s always a chance to understand more about deep dives into the subject and conversations at our training centres.
-While we all serve similar drinks throughout the nation but, each region is distinct and therefore it could feel a different at the Shift Drink or a Shift Ingest in NYC or Dallas or Miami or L.A.”
+There’s always a chance to learn more about deep dives into the subject and conversations at our training centres.
+While we all serve similar drinks throughout the nation nevertheless, each region is distinct and therefore it could feel a different at the Shift Drink or a Shift Ingest in NYC or Dallas or Miami or L.A.”

 Shift Ingest expands across the nation